Everyone talks about how great it is to have a baby but there are some details that go unspoken.

 When you are pregnant, you are examined for everything.
 The exams serve an important purpose but most are uncomfortable; the worst offender is the pelvic exam.

 No one gets excited about having their legs placed in stirrups and having fingers or objects inserted.
 But it’s necessary.
 How else will the doctor know how much you are dilated?
 Each exam brings you that much closer to meeting your baby so the discomfort is a temporary inconvenience.

 Now, this one isn’t as offensive to the senses as the others but how many times will you hear this word as a new mom?
 Lots and lots!

 If you are breastfeeding, you may be in contact with a lactation consultant shortly after birth.
 If this person has good bedside manner, you may not be offended when your breast are fondled to assist you with feeding.
 However, some women just want their personal space.

 Using a lactation consultant is a personal decision.
 If you aren’t ready at the hospital, many pediatrician offices have relationships with licensed consultants and this resource may help you find what you need.

 Women are amazing and the process of giving birth is natural.
 ‘Natural’ doesn’t mean some parts of the experience will not make you cringe.
-Just know the final result, a lovely baby, is worth every minute of the discomfort.
+Just know the final result, a sweet baby, is worth every moment of discomfort.

 Are these the words/terms you expected?
 What words make you cringe that aren’t on the list?